shuozhixu/MaterLett_2025/README.md

 If you use any files from this GitHub repository, please cite

 - Anshu Raj, Jamieson Brechtl, Subah Mubassira, Peter K. Liaw, Shuozhi Xu, [Dislocation glide in Al<sub>0.3</sub>CoCrFeNi: Insights from molecular dynamics and statistical analysis](https://doi.org/10.1016/j.matlet.2025.139038), Mater.
-Lett. (in press)
+Lett.
+400 (2025) 139038